learn-co-students/SENG-LIVE-040422-phase-4/06-authorization/README.md

 export default App;
 ```

-This will only Authenticate a user for one route and one action.
-If we want to authenticate a user for multiple actions we will need to add a auth action in the action controller that runs before every action.
+This will only authorize a user for one route and one action.
+If we want to authorize a user for multiple actions we will need to add a auth action in the action controller that runs before every action.
 >Note: We can skip a before action with skip_before_action